 Things to do in Misfat Al Abriyeen

 1. Explore the maze of alleys of Misfat village

-Since Misfat is a pedestrian-only village, it is a perfect place to slowly explore its shaded old streets and their hidden corners.
+Since Misfat is a pedestrian-only village, it is a perfect place to slowly explore its shaded old streets and hidden corners.
 Once at the heart of the village, you will feel as if you have traveled back in time.

-2. Follow Falaj- and ancient irrigation system
+2. Follow Falaj- and the ancient irrigation system

 Explore the green terraces at the bottom of the village by following Falaj.
 There are signs of yellow red and white flags marking the walking routes around the terraces that you can follow.
 Even if you do not stick to the marking, the area is small enough, and surely you will manage to find your way around and back to the village.

 3. Drink specialty coffee at the terrace of Halwa Coffee shop.